 A sous vide oven also holds the heat very efficiently.
 It is an energy efficient cooking method.

-Even when cooking for longer periods of time you are using much lower heat and it is in an insulated oven where there is minimal heat loss.
+Even when cooking for longer periods of time you are using much lower heat.
+And there is minimal heat loss because it is in an insulated oven.

 The Sous Vide Supreme SVS10LS offers the following features: